 Your comments are being sought by SEPA as part of the 'Discretionary Consultation' on this application.

-Section 16 4a of RSA 93 requires SEPA to consult with the Food Standards Agency (FSA) and Health and Safety Executive (HSE) whenever an application is received by SEPA from a nuclear licensed site.
+Section 16 4A of RSA 93 requires SEPA to consult with the Food Standards Agency (FSA) and Health and Safety Executive (HSE) whenever an application is received by SEPA from a nuclear licensed site.
 Further administrative arrangements are in place to consult the Scottish Government to ensure that Scottish Ministers have the opportunity to call in the application for determination.
-These consultees have raised no objections to the application.
+SEPA has consulted with the FSA, HSE (Office for Nuclear Regulation (ONR), formerly Nuclear Installations Inspectorate (NII)) and Scottish Government.
 Additionally the FSA carried out a prospective dose assessment of the likely impact of the disposal of liquid and gaseous waste on the safety of food.